Rishita11/Rishita11/README.md

 - 👋 Hi, I’m @Rishita11
 - 👀 I’m interested in Web development, Java and Python.
-- 🌱 I’m currently learning Cloud computing
+- 🌱 I’m currently learning Web development.
-- 💞️ I’m looking to collaborate on projects invloving the use of Cloud Computing.
+- 💞️ I’m looking to collaborate on projects invloving the use of Web development.
 - 📫 How to reach me: Email - srivastavarishita3@gmail.com
                        LinkedIn profile : https://www.linkedin.com/in/rishita-srivastava11/